Louissj/File-Upload/README.md

 # File-Upload

--To install the dependancies
+#To install the dependancies
--Run  npm install
+#Run  npm install